MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-the-admin-workspace.md

 |Network Devices Pending Management|To retry or reject discovered network devices that are pending management|[How to Discover Network Devices in Operations Manager](manage-monitor-networkdevice-discover.md)|

 ## Notifications
 Notifications generate messages or run commands automatically when an alert is raised on a monitored system.
-By default, notifications for alerts are not configured.
+By default, notifications for alerts aren't configured.
 For Operations Manager users to be notified immediately when an alert is generated, you need to configure a channel for notifications, add subscribers, and then create a notification.

 In **Notifications** in the Administration workspace, you can create channels, subscribers, subscriptions, and modify the channels, subscribers, and subscriptions that you create.
 For more information, see [Subscribing to Alert Notifications](manage-notifications-alert-notifications.md).

 ## Operations Management Suite
 Operations Manager can be connected to Log Analytics (formerly referred to as Operations Management Suite or OMS) to forward data from agent-managed systems you specify, and your management group to your Log Analytics workspace.
-Integrating with Log Analytics allows for further data analysis leveraging its enhanced query language and visualizations.
+Integrating with Log Analytics allows for further data analysis, leveraging its enhanced query language and visualizations.

 ## Operations Manager Products
-This section allows you to quickly inventory each of the Operations Manager roles that have been deployed in your management group, including specific details such as version, specific update release applied, SQL Server name and instance, date installed, etc.
+This section allows you to quickly inventory each of the Operations Manager roles that have been deployed in your management group, including specific details such as version, specific update release applied, SQL Server name and instance, date installed, and so on.

 ## Product Connectors
-Product connectors are used to synchronize Operations Manager data with other management systems such as those that monitor non\-Windows computers or create trouble\-tickets.
+Product connectors are used to synchronize Operations Manager data with other management systems such as those that monitor non-Windows computers or create trouble-tickets.
 Product connectors can integrate a deployment of Operations Manager into another management platform or connect other management systems into a full Operations Manager management solution.
 Any product connectors that you integrate with Operations Manager will be displayed in this section of the Administration workspace.

 When you install Operations Manager, two internal product connectors are installed.
 These are used by Operations Manager.